-The Board of Trustees has a duty to ensure arrangements are in place to support pupils with medical conditions.
+The governing board of St. Catherine's RC Primary School has a duty to ensure arrangements are in place to support pupils with medical conditions.
 The aim of this policy is to ensure that all pupils with medical conditions, in terms of both physical and mental health, receive appropriate support to allow them to play a full and active role in school life, remain healthy, have full access to education (including school trips and PE), and achieve their academic potential.